 Anyone working in journalism, in an entry or support position, or those who wish to make a career change to Journalism.
 The course will also benefit anyone who has journalism or reporting as part of their job specification.

 Successful students qualify for the Diploma in Journalism (Dip.
 Journ.).
 The Diploma is awarded at Distinction, Credit or Pass Level.
-This course is accredited by the Institute of Commercial Management and is industry and internationally recognised in over 140 different countries worldwide.
+This course is certified by the Institute of Commercial Management and is industry and internationally recognised in over 140 different countries worldwide.